MortazaNabavi/ClassBuzz/README.md

 - A shared source code hub for classroom teaching
 - A session-by-session archive of course materials
 - A reference repository for reviewing previous semesters
-- A base structure for an academic documentation website

 This repository grows along with the classes that use it.